Cronulla Loop Track

 If you went to school in Australia, the names Bass and Flinders will be familiar.
 The monument here marks their arrival in 1796 aboard the Tom Thumb.
 Flinders later named Port Hacking after Henry Hacking, an explorer of somewhat dubious repute.
 (It is believed that it was Hacking who killed Aboriginal resistance fighter Pemulwuy in 1802.)

-Head west through the reserve to Doorak Park, another attractive green space with beautiful big figs trees at the top and a pretty beach below.
+Head west through Hungry Point Reserve to Darook Park, another attractive green space with beautiful big figs trees at the top and a tidal beach below.

-Doorak Beach is very peaceful especially on weekdays and its calm waters and gentle waves make it perfect for little ones.
-The beach faces west so it would also be a spot to sit and watch the sun set.
+Darook Beach is very peaceful especially on weekdays and its calm waters and gentle waves make it perfect for little ones, and its west-facing aspect makes it a lovely sunset spot.

-Walk on past Cronulla Sailing Club and some pretty impressive realestate, to Cronulla Wharf.
-Ferries depart from the wahrf to Bundeena on the hour.
+Walk on past Cronulla Sailing Club and some pretty impressive waterfront homes to Cronulla Wharf.
+Ferries depart from the wharf to Bundeena on the hour.
 Deep sea fishing and whale watching tours also leave from here.

 To finish

-Leaving the tunnel you are thrust back into the noise and traffic of Central Cronulla.
+Emerging from the tunnel you’ll be thrust back into the noise and traffic of Central Cronulla.
 If you want to stop for lunch or a drink, there are plenty of options here.
-If you’re up for brunch I can highly recommend Blackwood Pantry On Surf Lane.
-It’s popular though, so expect to wait for a table especially on weekends.

-Cross at the lights outside Cronulla Station and take the path down through Monro and Cronulla Parks to rejoin the walkway at South Cronulla Beach.
-From here its a short walk back up the hill to Elouera Beach and the car.
+Cronulla Station is within sight now but if you’ve parked at the beachfront, cross at the lights outside the station and follow the path down through Monro and Cronulla Parks to rejoin the beachfront at South Cronulla.
+From here it’s a short walk back up the hill to Elouera Beach.